ngrx/platform/projects/ngrx.io/content/guide/component-store/usage.md

 `@Output()`s and derived data are **reacting** to these state changes and are generated using `selector`s.

 A *ViewModel* for the component is also composed from `selector`s.

-## Use Case 2: Complex Common Component State

-The use case is in the process of being added - check back later

-## Use Case 3: Complex Independent Component Store

-The use case is in the process of being added - check back later

-## Use Case 4: Application-wide Singleton Service

-The use case is in the process of being added - check back later